-If a required bundle, product, or fileset is not installed, then you must install it.
-Refer to the operating system or software documentation for information about installing products.
+If a package is not installed, then install it.
+Refer to your operating system or software documentation for information about installing packages.

-In addition, you need to verify that the following patches, or their later versions are installed on the system.
+In addition, you need to verify that the following patches are installed on the system.
 The procedure following the table describes how to check these requirements.

 Note: There may be more recent versions of the patches listed installed on the system.
-If a listed patch is not installed, determine whether a more recent version is installed before installing the version listed.
+If a listed patch is not installed, then determine whether a more recent version is installed before installing the version listed.